RedDunadan/homepagePractice/README.md

 # homepagePractice
-This is a practice a homepage creation
+This is a practice of a homepage creation